 Not sure if you should choose to learn German or Italian?
 Here’s a quick word test using a traditional South Tyrolean delight — Fresh goat cheese in bacon crust.
 Do your best to speak each of the following:

 Which one rolled off the tongue easier?
 If it was the first, you might prefer bratwurst over pizza and may want to head over to our helpful German phrases article.

-Insider Tip: Before reading any further we’d like to point out that you can access a PDF of the Key Italian Phrases Guide and our German Phrases Guide in our FREE South Tyrol Travel Resources Library.
-We made it handy to print out or keep on your tablet or phone while traveling.
+Time-saving Tip: Download a PDF of Useful Italian Phrases & Words.
+We made it convenient to print out or quickly access on your tablet or phone while traveling.

 Don’t Be Brad Pitt – The Basics of Italian Pronunciation

 Before diving into key Italian phrases it’s helpful to have a grasp on proper pronunciation.
 This will come in handy when running into specialties listed on a menu or when meeting someone, for example.
 After all, you don’t want to come off like Brad Pitt when saying goodbye to your new Italian friends.

 - “A” is pronounced like the a in water

 - “C” before “i” or “e” is pronounced like a “ch”